OpenDSA/OpenDSA/README.md

 # OpenDSA (Development Channel)

 This is the development repository for the OpenDSA project.
 Note that the stable release version is maintained at: https://github.com/cashaffer/OpenDSA-stable.

 The goal of the OpenDSA project is to create open-source courseware for use in Data Structures and Algorithms courses, that deeply integrates textbook-quality content with algorithm visualizations and interactive, automatically assessed exercises.

+## Documentation

+System documentation can be found at http://opendsa.readthedocs.org/.

 ## Setup